robersonfox/kdlearn/guides/connect-with-ssh-windows/index.md

 ## Important Note

-If you're having trouble SSH-ing into your VM, after pasting your SSH key in the box described above, make sure there are **NO SPACES** in the key other than the one after `ssh-rsa` and one before your email address.
+If you're having trouble SSH-ing into your VM, after pasting your SSH key in the box in your Koding account settings, make sure there are **NO SPACES** in the key other than the one after `ssh-rsa` and one before your email address.

 [koding]: https://koding.com